JonathanCrombie/Factoring/README.md

 Introduction
 ------------

-Just a varied bunch of programs that either directly factor numbers or assist with the process.
+Just a varied bunch of programs that either directly factors numbers or assists with the process.